Drive the Ring of Kerry Ireland tips for driving the Ring

 I’ve started this Ring of Kerry itinerary from Killarney and each attraction is in order of the clockwise drive around the Ring.

-My recommendation is to stay in Killarney for the evening and when you are exhausted at the end of the day to stay in either Sneem or perhaps Portmagee if you want to head out on one of the tours to the Skelligs.
+My first recommended stop on the Ring is to stay in Killarney for the evening and when you are exhausted at the end of the day to stay in either Sneem or perhaps Portmagee if you want to head out on one of the tours to the Skelligs.

 Be aware though that the boat tours are dependent on the weather and can get cancelled at the last minute.